 Data Robotics' Drobo may have a daft name, but it's a clever take on expandable external storage.
 And today, it became a NAS box too, courtesy of a clip-on network adaptor.

 A number of big name tech firms including IBM, Sony and Nokia have joined forces to work on a patent-sharing plan, dubbed Eco-Patents Commons.
+The new project, which was officially launched today, has been set up to encourage companies to donate intellectual property that improves the environment.

 Steve Jobs' Macworld Expo keynote has been leaked.
 Well, sort of, and assuming it's not Fake Steve Jobs' Fake Macworld Expo Fake Keynote, of course.
 Here's the transcript - you decide...